Craigfalkner22/se_project_todo-app/README.md

 # Simple Todo App

-My project is a simple Todo list that can add or remove activities that need to be done to with a daue date on when they need to be done.
+My project is a simple Todo list that can add or remove activities that need to be done to with a due date on when they need to be done.

 ## Functionality